-Isemid 1 mg chewable tablets Torasemide 1 mg
+Isemid 1 mg 1 mg of torasemide

-Isemid 2 mg chewable tablets Torasemide 2 mg
+Isemid 2 mg 2 mg of torasemide

-Isemid 4 mg chewable tablets Torasemide 4 mg
+Isemid 4 mg 4 mg of torasemide

 Excipients:

-Qualitative composition of excipients and other constituents

-Lactose monohydrate

-Cellulose microcrystalline

-Povidone (K30)

-Pork liver powder flavour

-Compressible sugar

-Crospovidone (type B)

-Magnesium stearate
+For the full list of excipients, see section 6.1

+3. PHARMACEUTICAL FORM
-Oblong brown scored chewable tablets.

-The chewable tablet can be divided into halves.
+Chewable tablet.
+Oblong brown scored tablets.
+The tablet can be divided into halves.

-3. CLINICAL INFORMATION
+4. CLINICAL PARTICULARS

-3.1 Target species
+4.1 Target species

 Dogs.

-3.2 Indications for use for each target species For treatment of clinical signs related to congestive heart failure in dogs, including pulmonary oedema.
-3.3 Contraindications Do not use in cases of renal failure.
+4.2 Indications for use, specifying the target species For treatment of clinical signs related to congestive heart failure in dogs, including pulmonary oedema.
+4.3 Contraindications Do not use in cases of renal failure.
 Do not use in cases of dehydration, hypovolaemia or hypotension.
 Do not use concomitantly with other loop diuretics.
 Do not use in cases of hypersensitivity to the active substance or to any of the excipients.
-3.4 Special warnings The initial/maintenance dose may be temporarily increased when pulmonary oedema becomes more severe, i.e. reaching alveolar oedema state (see section 3.9).
-3.5 Special precautions for use Special precautions for safe use in the target species: In dogs presenting with acute pulmonary oedema requiring emergency treatment, the use of injectable medicinal products should be considered first before commencing oral diuretic therapy.
-Renal function (measurement of blood urea and creatinine as well as urine protein: creatinine (UPC) ratio), hydration status and serum electrolytes status should be monitored prior to and during treatment at very regular intervals according to the benefit-risk assessment performed by the responsible veterinarian (see sections 3.3 and 3.6 of the SPC).
-The diuretic response to torasemide may increase over time upon repeated dosing, particularly at doses greater than 0.2 mg/kg/day; therefore, more frequent monitoring should be considered.
+4.4 Special warnings for each target species The initial/maintenance dose may be temporarily increased when pulmonary oedema becomes more severe, i.e. reaching alveolar oedema state (see section 4.9).
+4.5 Special precautions for use Special precautions for use in animals In dogs presenting with acute pulmonary oedema requiring emergency treatment, the use of injectable medicinal products should be considered first before commencing oral diuretic therapy.
+Renal function (measurement of blood urea and creatinine as well as urine protein: creatinine (UPC) ratio), hydration status and serum electrolytes status should be monitored prior to and during treatment at very regular intervals according to the benefit-risk assessment performed by the responsible veterinarian (see sections 4.3 and 4.6 of the SPC).
+The diuretic response to torasemide may increase over time upon repeated dosing, particularly at doses greater than 0.2 mg/kg/day; therefore more frequent monitoring should be considered.
 Torasemide should be used with caution in cases of diabetes mellitus.
 Monitoring of glycaemia in diabetic animals is recommended prior to and during treatment.
 In dogs with pre-existing electrolyte and/or water imbalance, this should be corrected prior to treatment with torasemide.
 As torasemide increases thirst, dogs should have free access to fresh water.
 In case of loss of appetite and/or vomiting and/or lethargy or in case of treatment adjustment, renal function (blood urea and creatinine as well as urine protein:creatinine (UPC) ratio) should be assessed.
-In a clinical field trial, the efficacy of the veterinary medicinal product was demonstrated when it was used as a first line treatment.
+In a clinical field trial, the efficacy of Isemid was demonstrated when it was used as a first line treatment.
 Transferring treatment from an alternative loop diuretic to this veterinary medicinal product has not been evaluated and such a change should only be implemented based on a benefit-risk assessment performed by the responsible veterinarian.
-The safety and efficacy of the veterinary medicinal product has not been assessed for dogs weighing less than 2.5 kg.
+The safety and efficacy of the product has not been assessed for dogs weighing less than 2.5 kg.
 For these animals use only according to the benefit/risk assessment by the responsible veterinarian.
-The chewable tablets are flavoured.
+The tablets are flavoured.